beautiful nature when zip lining in Costa Rica

 Despite the steepness of the first track, we had a steeper pathway still to travel up in order to reach the first zip line platform, and at this point I’ll admit my nerves started to kick in slightly.
 I’ve said it before and I’ll say it again: I’m basically scared of most things.
 It goes without saying that dangling high above the treetops of a jungle- attached only with a fabric harness- would fall under the ‘most things’ category.

 When they strapped us in to our individual harnesses and plonked a mildly loose-fitting helmet on my head, I’d say the nerves at least doubled in intensity.
 There was also a very genuine fear that at some point halfway across a wire I’d get stuck and desperately need a wee.
 What a disaster that would be.
 (This fear partly stems from the fact that I’ve recently become obsessed with the movie Girls Trip, which I strongly recommend you watch.
-Firstly to understand my worries about ziplining in Costa Rica, secondly for sheer comedy value, and thirdly because it’s set in one of my favourite cities ever, New Orleans.)
+Firstly to understand my worries about zip lining, secondly for sheer comedy value, and thirdly because it’s set in one of my favourite cities ever, New Orleans.)

 But I’ll tell you something: Costa Ricans in general are a very chilled out kind of people, and the folks of the zip line place really helped me to realise there was nothing to worry about.